top of page

 Jennifer Labrum, CMHC

-Many behavioral challenges in children stem from early trauma or detached relationships.
-It is extremely rewarding for me to see children improve emotionally and behaviorally after trauma treatment.
-Healthy relationships are the foundation to healthy development.
+Jennifer understands that many behavioral challenges in children stem from early trauma or disrupted attachment relationships.
+She finds it deeply rewarding to see children improve emotionally and behaviorally through trauma-informed treatment.
+Jennifer believes that healthy relationships are the foundation of healthy development and values helping families strengthen their connections.

 Headshot.jpg